CIBC-Internal/python/Doc/library/io.rst

       Return :class:`bytes` containing the entire contents of the buffer.

+   .. method:: read1([size])

+      In :class:`BytesIO`, this is the same as :meth:`~BufferedIOBase.read`.

+      .. versionchanged:: 3.7
+         The *size* argument is now optional.

-   .. method:: read1()
+   .. method:: readinto1(b)

-      In :class:`BytesIO`, this is the same as :meth:`read`.
+      In :class:`BytesIO`, this is the same as :meth:`~BufferedIOBase.readinto`.

+      .. versionadded:: 3.5

 .. class:: BufferedReader(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffer providing higher-level access to a readable, sequential :class:`RawIOBase` object.
+   A buffered binary stream providing higher-level access to a readable, non seekable :class:`RawIOBase` raw binary stream.
 It inherits :class:`BufferedIOBase`.

    When reading data from this object, a larger amount of data may be requested from the underlying raw stream, and kept in an internal buffer.
    The buffered data can then be returned directly on subsequent reads.